LionelDraghi/bbt/tests/to_be_implemented/contains_line.md

   - When I run `uut -v`
   - Then the output should contains `version`

+### Scenario : test on the error output

+Fixme: not yet implemented.

+  - When I run `uut -qsd`
+  - Then the error output contains `unknown option -qsd`

 ### Scenario: test on a multiline output

   - When I run `uut -h`